 \section{Abstract}

-{A numerical framework to calculate the height and potential of the vacuum inner gap is proposed here.
-The results show that small mountains on a pulsar's polar cap tend to significantly influence the properties of the inner vacuum gap, making it easier for sparks to form.
-In this scenario, the magnetospheric activity observed from the pulsars PSR J0250$+$5854 and PSR J2144$-$3933, which lie below the pulsar death line, would be reproduced, and the irregular discharge behaviour in other polar cap regions could also be understood.
-Furthermore, the presence of small mountains could provide a new way to probe the puzzling state of supranuclear matter inside pulsars.
-In order to have stable mountains on the surface, pulsars might be made of solid strangeon matter, which is favoured by both the charge neutrality and the flavour symmetry of quarks. } \keywords{pulsars: general --- radiation mechanism: nonthermal --- pulsars: individual (J0250+5854, J2144-3933) --- stars: dense matter state }
+{A numerical framework to calculate the height and potential of the vacuum inner gap of pulsars is presented here.
+The results demonstrate that small mountains on a pulsar's polar cap tend to significantly influence the properties of the inner vacuum gap, making it easier for sparks to form.
+In this scenario, the magnetospheric activity observed from the pulsars PSR J0250$+$5854 and PSR J2144$-$3933 which lie below the traditional pulsar death line, and some single-pulse modulation phenomena could also then be understood.
+Furthermore, the presence of small mountains should depend on the puzzling state of supranuclear matter inside pulsars.
+In order to sustain stable mountains on the surface, pulsars might be made of solid strangeon matter, which is favoured by both the charge neutrality and the flavour symmetry of quarks. } \keywords{pulsars: general --- radiation mechanism: nonthermal --- pulsars: individual (J0250+5854, J2144-3933) --- stars: dense matter state }

 \authorrunning{Z.-H. Xu et al. } \titlerunning{Pulsar surface mountain}